caliper-io/caliper-docs/public/how-does-caliper-work.md

 #### <i class="ss-signpost"></i> Routes

 A route change occurs when a user transitions from one part of the application to another.
 This is analogous to switching from one page to another a conventional web application.

 For Backbone.js applications, this is handled by the Backbone Router.
-When the active route changes in the router, we monitor the time it takes for your application to respond (executing route handlers, callbacks, AJAX requests to backend services, additional views rendering etc - see the section on measurement breakdown for details).
+When the active route changes in the router, we monitor the time it takes for your application to respond (executing route handlers, callbacks, AJAX requests to backend services, additional views rendering etc - see the section on trace breakdown for details).

+In Ember.js applications these are the routes delcared with the <a href="http://emberjs.com/guides/routing/">Ember.Router</a>.

 #### <i class="ss-cursor"></i> Actions